async-profiler/async-profiler/README.md

 that does not suffer from [Safepoint bias problem](http://psy-lob-saw.blogspot.ru/2016/02/why-most-sampling-java-profilers-are.html).
 It features HotSpot-specific APIs to collect stack traces and to track memory allocations.
-The profiler works with OpenJDK, Oracle JDK and other Java runtimes based on the HotSpot JVM.
+The profiler works with OpenJDK and other Java runtimes based on the HotSpot JVM.

 async-profiler can trace the following kinds of events:
  - CPU cycles